-If you are the breadwinner in your family, even if you earn very little, it is a very good idea to take out a life insurance policy so that if you pass away, your loved ones will have the financial support that they need.
+If you are the breadwinner in your family, even if you earn very little, it is a very good idea to take out a life insurance policy and choose a life cover beneficiary.
+If you pass away, your loved ones will have the financial support that they need.
 When you take out a life insurance policy, you need to name your beneficiary - the person who receives your life insurance benefit in the event of your death.

 It’s really important that you name a beneficiary.
 If you don’t have a specific beneficiary, the money paid out from your insurance will be paid into your estate, which is the total of all your property and debts.
 There are two problems with this.
 Firstly, the money in the estate won’t be available to your family immediately – in fact, it can take a year or even more for the legal process to be finalised.
 Secondly, once the insurance pay-out is in the estate, anyone you owe money to can claim against it.